 How Can You Get Started Earning an MBA?

 When you’ve identified the ideal combination of concentration and schedule to fit your career aspirations, it’s time to begin the MBA application process.
-This typically involves taking a Graduate Management Admission Test, though the Collat School of Business online MBA program does offer waivers on the exam for applicants who have a relevant professional and academic history.
+This typically involves taking a Graduate Management Admission Test, though the Collat School of Business offers online Master’s programs that waiver the exam for applicants who have a relevant professional and academic history.

 In as few as two years, you can graduate with your MBA degree and begin planning the next stages of your professional life.
 A master’s degree in business administration remains the standard when it comes to proving your leadership aptitude.